October 6, 2018

 Points listed as "US-MEXICO BORDER" are actually some distance north of the border.

-In some cases a single street or highway was surveyed in sections.
+In some cases a single street, highway or apth was surveyed in sections.
 These are given numbers (1), (2), etc. in south-to-north or west-to-east order.

 The list of tracks was made into a database.
 It can be accessed as TTRACKS.DBF and loaded into a database or spreadsheet program.
 However, an HTML version ttracks.htm may be easier to use, since it has links to the individual tracks and also to a summary showing only the commented points of interest.

 The fields in TTRACKS.DBF are as follows:

 name type width decimal description --------- --------- ------ ------- ----------------------------------------- NAME Character 50 name of track LOCATION Character 50 (starting) location FILE Character 8 file name for track and summary TYPE Numeric 1 type of track: 1 railroad 2 interstate highway 3 California state highway 4 San Diego county highway 5 major named road 6 minor named road 7 bike path (paved) 8 trail (unpaved) LENGTH Numeric 6 2 length of track in miles POINTS Numeric 4 number of points in track YEAR Numeric 4 year of most recent survey COMMENT Character 50 comment

 Spaces were inserted into the names of some county highways so they will appear in numerical order when sorted.

 Each track can be accessed individually as DBF/ffffffff.DBF and its summary at TXT/ffffffff.TXT, where "ffffffff" is the file name in the FILE field in the table TTRACKS.DBF (with trailing blanks removed).
 The tracks and summaries can be downloaded en masse in the compressed files DBF/archive.zip and TXT/archive.zip, respectively.